©All rights reserved

-These two panels were created during Homo Faber Fellowship 2025/26 by textile pleater Harumi Sugiura based in France, and Italian-Colombian fellow Marcella Giannini.
-Two panels made of ramie, a textile fibre chosen for its ability to absorb natural pigments, are dyed using the katazome technique, a stencil-based resist-dyeing process.
-Pleating transforms the textile into a sculpture.
+This textile sculpture was created during Homo Faber Fellowship 2025/26 by textile pleater Harumi Sugiura based in France, and Italian-Colombian fellow Marcella Giannini.
+The two panels that comprise this piece are made with ramie, a textile fibre chosen for its ability to absorb natural pigments, and dyed with the katazome technique, a stencil-based resist-dyeing process.
+Through pleating, the textile is transformed into a sculpture.

 Homo Faber Finds is a new service aiming to inspire admirers of craft to connect and collaborate with exceptional artisans.